apache/whimsy/DEVELOPMENT.md

    Directories containing Rack applications can be identified by the presence of a file with the name of `config.ru`.

-3. [tools](tools) contains miscellaneous and testing tools.
+3. [tools](tools) contains miscellaneous and testing tools, as well as scripts that may generate intermediate data files.

 4. [config](config) contains some sample configuration data for installing various services needed.

+5. [www/roster/public_*](www/roster) contains a number of scripts run by cron jobs or manually that create various data files in www/public.

 Setup Whimsy Locally
 =====